 Although it’s true that in the wild, cordyceps spores inhabit and kill their insect host (often caterpillars, hence the name), harvesting cordyceps from the wild is both a challenge and extremely expensive.
 They could cost you about $20,000 for a pound!

-We stock Four Sigmatic cordyceps which use the extracted fruit body of Cordyceps militaris in Mushroom Coffee, Mushroom Hot Cacao, and Cordyceps Elixir.
+We stock Four Sigmatic cordyceps.
+This company use the extracted fruiting body of Cordyceps militaris in Mushroom Coffee, Mushroom Hot Cacao, and Cordyceps Elixir.
 It’s as potent as the wild variety and definitely suitable for vegans.